robotframework/robotframework/doc/releasenotes/rf-7.0b1.rst

         library = implementation.owner
         print(f"Keyword '{implementation.name}' is implemented in library "
               f"'{library.name}' at '{implementation.source}' on line "
               f"{implementation.lineno}.
-The library has {library.scope} scope "
+The library has {library.scope.name} "
-              f"and the current library instance is '{library.instance}'.")
+              f"scope and the current instance is {library.instance}.")

 As the above example already illustrated, it is possible to get an access to the actual library instance.
 This means that listeners can inspect the library